MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-issue-delivery-reminders.md

 ---
-    title: How to Issue Delivery Reminders
+    title: How to Issue Delivery Reminders - Switzerland
     description: After you have created delivery reminders, you must issue and print them so that you can send reminders to vendors.
 Before you issue the delivery reminders, you can print a test report.

     documentationcenter: ''